09 Apr Make fibre your friend

-This means for most adults over the age of 18 and under 50 years to eat 6 serves of whole grains a day, try replacing white and refined breads, rice and pasta for multigrain bread and brown rice or pasta.
+This means for most adults over the age of 18 and under 50 years to eat 6 servings of whole grains a day, try replacing white and refined bread, rice and pasta for multigrain bread and brown rice or pasta.

 Legumes/beans like kidney beans (yes baked beans count), chickpeas and lentils are not only fantastic for your gut but eating less meat, especially red and processed meat can reduce your risk of cancers like colorectal cancer.

 Get your 2 and 5.